Releases @ TCC

 TCC HELPS COMMUNITY GO GREEN: “LIVING GREEN EXPO”

 Tuesday, April 29, free, all welcome

-HAMPTON ROADS, Va. - (April 1, 2008) – Carrying forth the momentum that will be generated by International Earth Day Week, April 22-26, Tidewater Community College’s Office of Workforce Development invites local businesses and the general community to come out and learn about opportunities to incorporate green into daily work and life.
+HAMPTON ROADS, Va. - (April 1, 2008) – Carrying forth the momentum that will be generated by International Earth Day Week, April 22-26, Tidewater Community College’s Office of Workforce Solutions invites local businesses and the general community to come out and learn about opportunities to incorporate green into daily work and life.
 TCC’s “Living Green Expo” will be held on Tuesday, April 29, from 9 a.m. to noon at the Advanced Technology Center, TCC Virginia Beach Campus.
 This event is free and open to the public.

 Numerous exhibitors including Green Alternatives, Clean Community Commission of Virginia Beach, Keep Norfolk Beautiful, Barnes & Noble College Bookstore at TCC, Home Depot and Sam’s Club will be on hand to share ecological techniques and ideas.

 Additionally, a panel of presenters will offer tips on how to incorporate “green” into work and life.
 Featured experts include Clark Nexsen’s Mike Padden, AIA LEED AP; Jeff Ainslie of Ainslie Widener/Tidewater Builders Association; and Tim Cole of Virginia Beach Public Schools.

 For more information, contact Becky Yingling, TCC director of continuing education, 757-822-1402.
 For directions, visit http://www.tcc.edu/welcome/locations/.